GreeDyn/Greedy-Algorithms/README.md

 # Greedy-Algoritms
-This is a dedicated repo for greedy algorithms, their applications and research.
+This is a dedicated repository for greedy algorithms, their applications and research.